Caelgoul/anytarget/README.md

 anytarget
 =========

-The script is created to seamlessly interact with the [Link Text](https://anytarget.io) API. you can executing `search`, `stats`, `download` commands and, organizing data display.
+The script is created to seamlessly interact with the [anytarget.io](https://anytarget.io) API. you can executing `search`, `stats`, `download` commands and, organizing data display.